-You should discuss whatever issues that your relationship may be suffering from.
+Discuss whatever issues that your relationship is suffering from with your partner.

-Taking a two week break is not going to change the issues or problems.
+Taking a two week break is not going to change the issues or make them magically disappear.

-All you would be doing is going away from each other for a period of time and nothing more.
+All you are doing is going away from each other for a period of time and nothing more.

 What is actually getting accomplished while you are taking that break?